The Best Lake Tahoe Beaches

 North Lake Tahoe Beaches

 For pristine, smooth sand with views of the mountains and pine trees, head to the North Shore.
-Kings Beach Recreational Area is family-friendly and the water is shallow enough for the kids to play in.
-This beach is great for jet skiing, paddleboarding or kayaking Lake Tahoe.
-Surrounding the beach, you will find shops, restaurants and places to rent gear for your activity of choice.
+Kings Beach Recreational Area is family-friendly, and the water is shallow enough for the kids to play in.
+This beach is great for jet skiing, paddleboarding, or kayaking Lake Tahoe.
+Surrounding the beach, you will find shops, restaurants, and places to rent gear for your activity of choice.

 Continuing along the eastern shore, you can find plenty of secluded beaches tucked among Tahoe’s iconic granite boulders, begging you to take a plunge in the refreshing water.
 Along this section of Tahoe’s shoreline, there are hidden spots only accessible by hiking in.
 The appropriately named Hidden Beach is located just south of Incline Village near Tunnel Creek Road.
 This is one of the best Lake Tahoe beaches if you want to avoid the crowds.
 You can find paid parking at Tunnel Creek Cafe and take the short walk on the Tahoe East Shore Trail to access the beach.
 From there, it’s a hike down to the water.